Safetorun/safetorun.github.io/docs/why.md

 calls or that intents coming from external sources match some predefined conditions.
 Check the documentation under 'input verification' to get started

-## Checks
+## Resilience

-Safe to run consists of a number of 'checks' which are detailed in the documentation.
+Safe to run consists of a number of 'device checks' which are detailed in the documentation.
 The purpose of these checks is to ensure that the app is 'safe to run' i.e. it meets the pre-conditions you have set.
+The goal is to aid developers with hardening their app to the standards from the Mobile AppSec Verification Standard (MASVS) resilience requirements (https://mobile-security.gitbook.io/masvs/security-requirements/0x15-v8-resiliency_against_reverse_engineering_requirements)[More info here]

 Following are a list of things that Safe to run can help protect against and the checks that can help with them